Summer is the New Spring for Gig Harbor Real Estate

 Why would people be setting appointments to look at prospective homes when the process of purchasing a home has become more difficult with shelter-in-place orders throughout the country?

-1. Some people need to move.
+Here are three reasons for this uptick in activity:1.
+Some people need to move.
 Whether because of a death in the family, a new birth, divorce, financial hardship, or a job transfer, some families need to make a move as quickly as possible.

 2. Real estate agents across the country have become very innovative, utilizing technology that allows purchasers to virtually: